 I heard someone describe this game as a cross between Minecraft and Skyrim – two of my favourite games – and it explains why I love it so much.

 Keeping in mind that this is an early access game, there are a few bugs and mechanics that need refining.
 My least favourite part of the game however, is the UI.
-It is functional but ugly and I personally feel that the layout is a little off.
+It is functional but the aesthetic is lacking and I personally feel that the layout is a little off.
 Somehow I am always struggling to find what I want in the HUD and locations seem counter intuitive.
 I think this is because it does not follow the layout of the majority of popular survival games.
 Whether this is a design choice or simply lack of time with the game being in early access, I thought it would be an interesting project to redesign.

 Here is the standard HUD in Valheim.
 In the lower left we have a health and hunger bar along with the current equipped boss blessing.
 The lower right shows some basic movement controls.
 The upper left shows the player’s current toolbar with 8 keybound slots.
 The upper right shows the minimap and any passive buffs that the player is currently effected by.